-Programs include, but are not limited to, Science Olympiad, Girls on the Run, Lego Club, Battle of the Books, Art Club, Chess Club, Harry Potter Club, and many more.
+Past programs have include, but not been limited to, Science Olympiad, Girls on the Run, Lego Club, Battle of the Books, Art Club, Chess Club, Harry Potter Club, and many more.
+As students become older, more club opportunities are made available to them.